 [CPR.8.1-5]: The 3GPP system shall provide appropriate security mechanisms to prevent interference between operator’s service preferences of one USIM and the operator’s service preferences of the other USIM.

 [CPR.8.1-6]: Each USIM shall appear as a separate device to the 3GPP system.

+[CPR.8.1-x]: The 3GPP system shall be able to optimize the power consumption for a UE with multiple USIMs.